rust-lang/rfcs/text/3673-rustdoc-types-maintainers.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 When the rustdoc-json feature is stabilized, we should release 1.0.0 to crates.io.
 How we can evolve the format post stabilization is an unanswered question.
-It's a blocker for stabilization, but not this RFC
+It's a blocker for stabilization, but not this RFC.